trades

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like trade_history.
-No exclusions or context about appropriate use cases.
+No guidance on when to use this tool versus alternatives like 'trade_history', 'orderbook', or 'ohlc'.
+Missing context for selecting the appropriate tool among many siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.